 A Wing and a Prayer

 The account of the Apostle Paul and Silas being unjustly accused, beaten and cast into prison in Philippi is told in Acts 16.
 They reacted with prayer and praise.
-Then God showed up to shake the prison with an earthquakeAbout midnight Paul and Silas were praying and singing hymns to God, and the other prisoners were listening to them.
+Only then did God show up to shake the prison with an earthquakeAbout midnight Paul and Silas were praying and singing hymns to God, and the other prisoners were listening to them.
 Suddenly there was such a violent earthquake that the foundations of the prison were shaken.
 Acts 16:25-26.
-One focus of the event is that the jailer and his household came to faith with Paul’s simple message. (v31So they said, “Believe on the Lord Jesus Christ, and you will be saved, you and your household.” ).
+One focus of the event is that the jailer and his household came to faith with Paul’s simple message. (verse 31So they said, “Believe on the Lord Jesus Christ, and you will be saved, you and your household.” ).

 Being a Roman citizen, Paul’s treatment by those in charge was illegal.
 So the magistrates, realizing their error, sent word to “Let those men go.”
 But Paul objected.